 Non-prescribed medicines will only be administered with prior written permission from parents in extreme circumstances such as residential trips.
-Staff will check the medicine has previously been administered without adverse effect and Form 3A must be completed.
+Staff will check the medicine has previously been administered without adverse effect and Form 3B must be completed.
+All medicines will be stored in a locked cabinet/locked fridge in the medical room.
+This is at the discretion of the Principal.